igor725/lua-vosk/README.md

 -- Possible errors:
 --  * Lua type error
 --  * Failed to create a new [batched] recognizer

+recog:setspk(
+	spkmdl
+) -- Adds speaker model to the Recognizer
+-- Returns nothing
+-- Possible errors:
+--  * Lua type error

+recog:grammar(
+	{'word1', 'word2', 'word3', 'word...'}
+	-- JSON array also can be used: '["word1", "word2", "word3", "word..."]'
+) -- Configures Recognizer to use specified grammar
+-- Returns nothing
+-- Possible errors:
+--  * Invalid value (...) at index ... in the grammar table
+--  * There is no such function (vlib.recog_setgrm) in the loaded vosk library

 local retcode = recog:push(
 	'<audio data in PCM 16-bit mono format as a Lua string>',